clojurebridge-minneapolis/track1-chatter/track1-web.md

 Save the file and refresh the browser.
 Experiment with different size heading tags.

-Html supports tables. _explain why we're talking about tables_ Try adding this table to our sample html within the body:
+Html supports tables which we're going to use later to display structured data.
+Try adding this table to our sample html within the
+body:

 ```HTML
 <table>